Battswood F.C.

-Battswood AFC is a South African football (soccer) club based in Cape Town that as of 2023 plays in the Cape District Football Association Super League.
+Battswood AFC is a South African football (soccer) club based in Cape Town that as of 2026 plays in the Cape District Football Association Premier League.

 History

 The teachers and students of the Battswood Training College formed the Battswood Football Club in 1929.
 Initially called the "Battswood Collegians", the club joined the newly established Cape District Football Association as one of its founder member clubs.

 In 1959, the club gained eleven trophies, and in 1964 the club won the prestigious Maggot Trophy competition, the highest knockout competition in the Western Province.
 In 1965, the club lost in the self-same competition in the semi-finals, against the eventual winners, after three replays.
 In 1966 and 1968, the club lost in the final – in each match, the team was beaten by Woodside.

 Due to political policy, the Cape District Football Union was suspended from the Western Province Football Board from 1978 until 1980.